-Canine Rheumatoid Arthritis is a form of arthritis where a dog’s immune system turns against him and becomes his enemy.
+Canine Rheumatoid Arthritis is a form of arthritis where a dog’s immune system turns against him.
+Your dog’s body becomes his enemy.
 His immune system actually attacks his joints.

 Just like rheumatoid arthritis in people, rheumatoid arthritis in dogs inflames the joints and causes heat, redness, swelling, pain and tissue damage in joints.

 However, unlike osteoarthritis which mainly affects joints, rheumatoid arthritis can also affect other organs like the skin, heart and lungs.
-It is a systemic disease and affects the whole body.
+Sadly, rheumatoid arthritis is a systemic disease that affects the whole body.